roveda/HtmlDocument/README.md

 Batched IO single block count!23!
 Batched IO slow jump count!0!";

-# Split it up into an array of lines
+# Split text up into an array of lines
 my @RESULTS = split(/\n/, $results);

-# Append a table, '!' as delimiter, left and right alignment, no title rows
+# Append a table, '!' as delimiter, left and right alignment, no title rows, caption
 $html->add_table(\@RESULTS, "!", "LR",0 , "Measurement results");

+# Add a link to the top of the page
 $html->add_goto_top("Up");

 # Output the html document to screen
 print $html->get_html();
 print "\n";

+# -----
 # Get the title of the html document, use it as file name.
 my $t = $html->get_title();

-# Save the file, compress with xz
+# Save the file
-my $f = $html->save2file("/tmp/$t", "xz", "force");
+my $f = $html->save2file("/tmp/$t");
-# Show the changed file name
+# print the file name
 print "Saved as file: $f\n";
 ```